LensArt/zebra-browser-print-wrapper/README.md

 This also allows printing using the [EPL language](https://www.zebra.com/us/en/support-downloads/knowledge-articles/ait/epl2-command-information-and-details.html).

+In order to print pdf ensure the printer emulation setting is set to pdf

 ##### **printUrl(str)**

 Grab's the URL's content as Blob and send to the Printer.